ralexa05/BGLOLabels/README.md

 # Labels 4 The Culture

-Use this repository to add your affiliation with a Black Greek Letter Organization (BGLO) to your Bluesky profile.
+Use this repository to showcase and promote cultural identities and contributions within the Bluesky social network.
 Click the "Use this template" button above to create a new repository, and then follow the instructions below.

+This repository is designed to facilitate the addition of culturally significant labels to Bluesky profiles, highlighting various roles and contributions in the Black community such as Black-owned businesses, content creators, artists, and more.

-This repository includes a labeler for the "Divine Nine" BGLOs.
-You can edit the labels, descriptions, and other parameters in the `src/constants.ts` file.
+You can edit the labels, descriptions, and other parameters in the `src/constants.ts` file to better represent or expand the cultural labels used.

 **This project requires familiarity with TypeScript, the command line and Linux.
 I hope to improve the onboarding experience in the future.**